-Memorial plaque erected by old scholars of Tormore in memory of headmistress Caroline Jacob.
+The plaque erected by former students of Tormore House commemorates headmistress Caroline Jacob (1861-1940).

 Determined to extend girls' higher education, Caroline Jacob bought Tormore House, which she and her sister Annie reopened on new lines in 1898; they intended to prepare girls for university examinations.
 The excellent response soon enabled them to build new premises in pleasant grounds in Childers Street, North Adelaide.